themejuice/graft/README.md

 manage and deploy local WordPress development projects at the click of a button.

-**Graft VM is a high-quality LAMP development environment, configured specifically for WordPress development, that comes prepackaged and requires no provisioning so that you can get up and running as quickly as possible.**
+**Graft VM is a high-quality LAMP development environment, configured specifically for WordPress development, that comes pre-packaged and pre-provisioned, so that you can get up and running as quickly as possible.**

 ### What is Vagrant?
 [Vagrant](http://www.vagrantup.com) is a "tool for building and distributing development